Kapiainen/Lauhdutin/Readme.md

 - Launch games that were found.
 - Automatically download banners for games that were found.

+Battle.net support includes:
+- Acquire a list of games installed via Battle.net.
+- Launch games that were found.

+Battle.net support does not include support for classic games (e.g. Diablo II, Warcraft III) at the moment.
+Support could be added for such games, if someone who owns a copy, which was purchased through Battle.net, could provide me with the following info or submit a pull request:
+- The name of the game's folder.
+- The path to the executable relative to the root of the game folder (e.g. `D:\Games\Some game\bin\game.exe` would become `\bin\game.exe`)

+Even better support for the platforms listed above may be implemented in the future, when possible.

 Additional platforms may receive similar support in the future, if possible.
 In the mean time it is possible to add games, which were not installed via the supported platforms described above, by placing a shortcut in `\Rainmeter\Skins\Lauhdutin\@Resources\Shortcuts` (banners can be placed in `\Rainmeter\Skins\Lauhdutin\@Resources\Banners\Shortcuts` with the same name as the shortcut).

 # Filtering